tzzs/tzzs.github.io/source/_posts/change-the-WSL-starting-diectory-in-windows-terminal.md

-1. Open Settings, Profiles, Ubuntu-20.04(This is your WSL terminal in Windows Terminal), General in t.
+1. Open Settings, Profiles, Ubuntu-20.04(This is your WSL terminal in Windows Terminal), General in turn.

 2. Then you can see the setting of Starting directory， change the value to `\\wsl.localhost\Ubuntu-20.04\home\ubuntu`.